SBLG(1) General Commands Manual SBLG(1)

 Article templates may contain several attributes.

-If set to true, the contents are replaced with the input article.
+If set to true, the contents (including the element itself) are replaced with the input article.

-If an <article data-sblg-article="1"> element contains this set to true, the element is not processed as an article and the data-sblg-ign-once attribute is removed.
+If an element with the data-sblg-article="1" attribute has this set to true, the element is not processed as an article and the data-sblg-ign-once attribute is removed.

-If an <article data-sblg-article="1"> element contains this set to true, a permanent link to the article's input filename is emitted after the <article data-sblg-article="1"> within a <div data-sblg-permlink="1"> element.
+If an element with the data-sblg-article="1" attribute has this set to true, a permanent link to the article's input filename is emitted within a <div data-sblg-permlink="1"> element after the element with the data-sblg-article="1" attribute.

 The navigation element may contain several attributes.